Helmstk1/CircuitPython/README.md

 ## Hello_CircuitPython

-### Description & Code
+### Description & Code Snippets
-Description goes here
+Write a couple sentences here, describing this assignment, and make sure that you hit these two points:
+* What was the goal of the assignment?
+* How did you accomplish that goal?
+  How you accomplished the goal is NOT a reflection, it is you telling the reader how to do this assignment, in broad strokes.

+  Your description is the right place to draw the reader's attention to any important chunks of code.
 Here's how you make code look like code:

 ```python
 Code goes here

 ```

+**Lastly, please end this section with a link to your code or file.**

 ### Evidence
+Pictures / Gifs of your finished work should go here.
+You need to communicate what your thing does.
+For making a GIF, I recommend [ezgif.com](https://www.ezgif.com) Remember you can insert pictures using Markdown or HTML to insert an image.

 ![spinningMetro_Optimized](https://user-images.githubusercontent.com/54641488/192549584-18285130-2e3b-4631-8005-0792c2942f73.gif)